chrisminnick/ai-coding-activity/README.md

    - Suggested prompt: `What are some good names for a coding team?
 Names should be short and memorable, and appropriate for a professional environment.`

-1. Each team should create a new GitHub repository for their trivia game.
+1. Each team should create a new GitHub repository for their trivia game or decide on another method for sharing files.
-1. Each team member should clone the repository to their local computer.
+1. If using Git, team member should clone the repository to their local computer.
 The owner of the repository should give each team member write access to the repository.
 1. As a team, decide on roles for each team member.
 More than one team member can have the same role.
 Roles might include:
    - Project Manager
    - Writer